-- Do not obstruct any ventilation ports on the body of the hood of the barbeque. - The gas cylinder must be kept out of direct sunlight and away from any heat sources. - During a gas cylinder swap or refill ensure that all control knobs are in the OFF position and there are no naked flames in close proximity. - Gas hoses must NOT be twisted, kinked or under any form of tension.
-The gas hose should hang freely with no bends, folds or kinks. - No part of the flexible hose should come into contact with any part of the barbeque that will become hot during operation. - A regular inspection of the hose and 'O' ring seal should be made to ensure that it is not cracking, breaking cutting or deteriorating in any other way. - Any damage to the hose or '0' ring seal requires an immediate replacement from your local agent or gas expert.
+- Do not obstruct any ventilation ports on the body or the hood of the barbeque. - The gas cylinder must be kept out of direct sunlight and away from any heat sources. - During a gas cylinder swap or refill ensure that the control knob is in the OFF position and there are no naked flames in close proximity. - Gas hose must NOT be twisted, kinked or under any form of tension.
+The gas hose should hang freely with no bends, folds or kinks. - No part of the flexible hose should come into contact with any part of the barbeque that will become hot during operation. - A regular inspection of the hose should be made to ensure that it is not cracking, breaking cutting or deteriorating in any other way. - Any damage to the hose requires an immediate replacement from your local agent or gas expert.